One-Q/cParkChallenge/README.md

 To generate the documentation you just need to run : `npm run docs`.

 Then you can open the index.html in server/docs.

+## Unit Tests

+Go to the server folder with the command line and launch: `npm run test`